voidwyrm-2/pushpop/readme.md

 # Pushpop
-Pushpop is a lazily interpreted language I meant as a tool for learning a programming language(I also just felt like making it)
+Pushpop is a lazily interpreted language I made as a tool for learning a programming language(I also just felt like making it)

 If you can write this in the language you're trying to learn, you can probably do pretty much anything(unless your're learning Haskell, in which case you were doomed from the start)